-- 7.17.1 If a plunger-type elevator piston is installed for this project, a deep drilled excavation will be required.
-It is important to verify that the drilled excavation is not situated immediately adjacent to a foundation or shoring pile, or the drilled excavation could compromise the existing foundation or pile support, especially if the drilling is performed subsequent to the foundation or pile construction. - 7.17.2 Due to the preliminary nature of the project at this time, it is unknown if a plunger-type elevator piston will be included for this project.
+- 7.21.1 If a plunger-type elevator piston is installed for this project, a deep drilled excavation will be required.
+It is important to verify that the drilled excavation is not situated immediately adjacent to a foundation or shoring pile, or the drilled excavation could compromise the existing foundation or pile support, especially if the drilling is performed subsequent to the foundation or pile construction. - 7.21.2 Due to the preliminary nature of the project at this time, it is unknown if a plunger-type elevator piston will be included for this project.
 If in the future it is determined that a plunger-type elevator piston will be constructed, the location of the proposed elevator should be reviewed by the Geotechnical Engineer to evaluate the setback from foundations and shoring piles.
-Additional recommendations will be provided as necessary. - 7.17.3 Caving is anticipated especially where granular soils are encountered.
+Additional recommendations will be provided as necessary. - 7.21.3 Caving is anticipated especially where granular soils are encountered.
 The contractor should be prepared to use casing and should have it readily available at the commencement of drilling activities.
-Continuous observation of the drilling and installation of the elevator piston by the Geotechnical Engineer (a representative of Geocon West, Inc.) is required. - 7.17.4 The annular space between the piston casing and drilled excavation wall should be filled with a minimum of 11/2-sack slurry pumped from the bottom up.
+Continuous observation of the drilling and installation of the elevator piston by the Geotechnical Engineer (a representative of Geocon West, Inc.) is required. - 7.21.4 The annular space between the piston casing and drilled excavation wall should be filled with a minimum of 11⁄2-sack slurry pumped from the bottom up.
 As an alternative, pea gravel may be utilized.
 The use of soil to backfill the annular space is not acceptable.

-7.18 Temporary Excavations
+7.22 Temporary Excavations

-- 7.18.1 Excavations on the order of 15 feet in height are anticipated for excavation and construction of the proposed subterranean level, including foundation excavations.
+- 7.22.1 Excavations on the order of 6 feet in height are anticipated for excavation and grading associated with the parking structure, and excavations on the order of 15 feet in height are anticipated for excavation and construction of the proposed subterranean level, including foundation excavations.
 The excavations are expected to expose artificial fill and alluvial soils, which may be subject to caving where granular soils are encountered.
-Vertical excavations up to 5 feet in height may be attempted where not surcharged by adjacent traffic or structures. - 7.18.2 Vertical excavations greater than 5 feet will require sloping and/or shoring measures in order to provide a stable excavation.
-Where sufficient space is available, temporary unsurcharged embankments could be sloped back at a uniform 1:1 slope gradient or flatter, up to a maximum of 12 feet in height.
-A uniform slope does not have a vertical portion.
-Where space is limited, shoring measures will be required.
-Shoring data is provided in Section 7.19 of this report. - 7.18.3 Where temporary construction slopes are utilized, the top of the slope should be barricaded to prevent vehicles and storage loads at the top of the slope within a horizontal distance equal to the height of the slope.
-If the temporary slopes are to be maintained during the rainy season, berms are suggested along the tops of the slopes where necessary to prevent runoff water from entering the excavation and eroding the slope faces.
+Vertical excavations up to 5 feet in height may be attempted where loose soils or caving sands are not present, and where not surcharged by adjacent traffic or structures. - 7.22.2 Vertical excavations greater than 5 feet will require sloping and/or shoring measures in order to provide a stable excavation.
+Where sufficient space is available, temporary unsurcharged embankments could be sloped back at a uniform 1:1 slope gradient or flatter, up to maximum height of 12 feet.
+A uniform slope does not have a vertical portion. - 7.22.3 Excavations in close proximity to an adjacent property line and/or structure will require special excavation measures such as slot-cutting or shoring in order to maintain lateral support of offsite improvements.
+Vertical excavation along a property line should not exceed 2 feet in height.
+Recommendations for slot-cutting and shoring are provided below.
+7.22.3

+Where temporary construction slopes are utilized, the top of the slope should be barricaded to prevent vehicles and storage loads at the top of the slope within a horizontal distance equal to the height of the slope.
+If the temporary construction embankments are to be maintained during the rainy season, berms are suggested along the tops of the slopes where necessary to prevent runoff water from entering the excavation and eroding the slope faces.
 Geocon personnel should inspect the soils exposed in the cut slopes during excavation so that modifications of the slopes can be made if variations in the soil conditions occur.
 All excavations should be stabilized within 30 days of initial excavation.